Hand in Glove: A Century of Textile Manufacturing Right in Vermont

 Vermont Glove earned its reputation on protecting the lives and livelihoods of trade-workers.
 That’s not something Sam plans on letting go.
 Yet, looking around the factory floor, and catching the atmosphere, it’s clear that Vermont Glove doesn’t stand for quality for the glove wearers alone.
 They’re building jobs in a labor market where quality employment isn’t a given, especially when it comes to training and retaining skilled workers.

-On the horizon is an group effort that Sam started to bringing textile manufacturing back to career curriculums at vocational centers.
+On the horizon is a group effort that Sam started to bringing textile manufacturing back to career curriculums at vocational centers.
 But his latest project is already putting roofs over heads: converting a shuttered residential care facility in Randolph into a net-zero building for staff housing.

 “Investing in meaningful jobs and a company culture that people want to be a part of, allowing people to stay here in the community that they grew up in, or come to this community and create a better life for themselves— that's the business that we're in,” says Sam.
 “That's one of the reasons we get out of bed in the morning.”